sc-forks/solidity-coverage/README.md

 the extra events.
 If this is the case, then the coverage may be incomplete.
 To avoid this, using `estimateGas` to estimate your gas costs should be more resilient in most cases.

-**Events testing**: Because solidity-coverage injects events into your contracts to log which lines your tests reach, any tests that ask how many events are fired or where the event sits in the logs array will probably error while coverage is being generated.

 **Using `require` in `migrations.js` files**: Truffle overloads Node's `require` function but implements a simplified search algorithm for node_modules packages ([see Truffle issue #383](https://github.com/trufflesuite/truffle/issues/383)).